TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/README.md

 ### Interpreters

-Most script languages designed for microcontrollers are primarily used in educational environments or to play with microcontrollers.
+Most interpreters designed for microcontrollers are primarily used in educational environments or to play with microcontrollers.

-Script languages powerful enough to be of interest to the industry typically require full-blown computers (e.g., *Python*, which needs a *PC* or *Raspberry Pi*).
+Interpreters powerful enough to be of interest to the industry typically require full-blown computers (e.g., *Python*, which needs a *PC* or *Raspberry Pi*).

 Efforts have been made to create optimized script languages like *MicroPython* that run on small microcontrollers.
 However, the trend today is toward frameworks like [ESPHome](https://done.land/tools/software/esphome/introduction/), which is just as simple to use as a script language, but much more powerful, producing clean binary firmware files.

-For completeness, here's an overview of interpreters commonly used with microcontrollers.
+For completeness, here's an overview of interpreters that can be used with small microcontrollers.

 #### LUA